 Even thyroid lobectomy should only be performed by experienced thyroid surgeons because you never know when having the right surgeon there can help you avoid having the wrong surgery, a complication, or persistent disease.
 This is critically important.
 Thyroid surgery is not easy.
 We have created a world class team of highly professional and caring individuals.
 We also do things everyday which others just don't do.
 Experience means everything.
 Our pathologists are there in our operating room suites and they are there so we know that we have done the correct and complete operation.
 Fully realize that nearly one half of patients that have thyroid cancer will not know their diagnosis of thyroid cancer until following their thyroid surgery.
-Nearly 11% of patients with known thyroid cancer will have persistent disease in their neck following their inital thyoir operation.
-Cancer 1998, 83:2638-48 A National Cancer Data Base Report of 53856 Cases of Thyroid Carcinoma Treated in the US.
+Nearly 11% of patients with known thyroid cancer will have persistent disease in their neck following their initial thyroid operation.
+Published by Hudnahl et. al. Cancer in 1998, in a review of the National Cancer Data Base Report of 53856 Cases of Thyroid Carcinoma Treated in the US.
 Therefore, expert evaluation and surgery is required to know the best operation for the patient, to provide the correct operation for the patient, and to cure the patient.

 - Talk To prior patients